-• The training includes procedures students and employees should follow in case of a fire.
+• Procedures students and employees should follow in case of a fire.

 Fire Safety Training and Education for Staff

 Fire and evacuation training for staff is covered at the start of fall semester each year.
 The training covers the following topics: